 You’ll find a little bit of variety in the appearance of grain mills, but they all perform the same function in one of two ways.
 Grain is crushed between either a series of rollers or a pair of plates.
 The mill may be powered by you via hand crank, by an electric drill, or by its own motor.
 Some hand crank models can also be retrofitted with a motor.

 Choosing a model that can be upgraded with a motor gives you flexibility, so if you start brewing more often, or you decide to try all grain brewing, you’ll be able to process grain more quickly.
-Choose a sealed motor so grain materials won’t get sucked into it and ignite.
+Choose a grain mill so grain materials won’t get sucked into it and ignite.
 Really.

 Your First Time